-Quantitative research in linguistics has developed considerably in the past decades, as a way to move past linguists' intuitions and to build a more systematic approach to assessing what is part - or what is not part - of a given linguistic system (Gibson & Fedorenko, 2010, 2013).
-Multiple observations of the influence of minimally differing linguistic contrasts on various depending variables (e.g. reaction times or ratings), repeated across many different participants and many different items in a counterbalanced way, allow for robust inferences on what goes on at a general population level (i.e. all the speakers of a given linguistic community).
-Of particular interest to the (psycho-)linguistic community from the very beginning of the cognitivist approaches and over the next decades (Chomsky, 1965; Schütze, 1996), the Acceptability Judgment Task has become one of the most used experimental paradigms, where ratings of naive participants are collected about a variety of linguistic forms to assess which ones they accept as parts of their language.
-The overall paradigm is easy to set up and easy to use and has become more standardized over the years, following calls for a more generalized approach (Cowart, 1997; Ferreira, 2005, i.a.).
-Because it is such a widely-used paradigm, the acceptability judgment task has long been scrutinized and a recurring worry concerns how well its results can generalize from the observed data to a wider population.
-A number of issues have been addressed over the years, for example the issue of how informal designs without a clear systematic or inferential approach to the results (informal methods) compare to more constrained set-ups inspired by psycholinguistic methods (formal methods) (Sprouse, Schütze, & Almeida, 2013), the issue of how different designs vary in terms of sensitivity (Marty, Chemla, & Sprouse, 2020; Sprouse & Almeida, 2017), or the issue of how reliable and variable the results of such a task may be depending on - for example - the scales that are used (Langsford et al., 2018).
+Quantitative research in linguistics has developed considerably in recent decades, as a way to move past linguists' intuitions and to build a more systematic approach to assessing what is part - or what is not part - of a given linguistic system based on a broader basis of naive L1 speakers (Gibson & Fedorenko, 2010, 2013).
+Multiple observations of the influence of minimally differing linguistic contrasts on various dependent variables (e.g., reaction times or ratings), repeated across many different participants and many different items in a counterbalanced way, allow at the same time robust and finegrained inferences on relevant linguistic and cognitive variables at a general population level of speakers and linguistic stimuli.
+DeBruine and Barr (2021), in their explanation of mixed models in data analysis, describe this as generalizations across encounters of participants and experimental stimuli.
+Of particular interest to the (psycho)linguistic community from the very beginning of cognitivist approaches and over the next decades (Chomsky, 1965; Schütze, 1996), the Acceptability Judgment Task has become one of the most widely used experimental paradigms, where ratings of naive participants are collected about a variety of linguistic forms to assess which ones they accept as parts of their language.
+The general paradigm is easy to set up and use and has become more standardized over the years, following calls for a more generalized approach (Cowart, 1997; Ferreira, 2005, i.a.).
+Because it is such a widely used paradigm, the acceptability judgment task has long been scrutinized, and a recurring worry concerns how well its results can generalize from the observed data to a wider population.
+Over the years several issues have been addressed, including how informal designs without a clear systematic or inferential approach to the results (informal methods) compare to more constrained and somewhat artificial set-ups inspired by psycholinguistic methods (formal methods) (Sprouse, Schütze, & Almeida, 2013), how different designs vary in terms of sensitivity (Marty, Chemla, & Sprouse, 2020; Sprouse & Almeida, 2017), and how the reliability and variability of results may depend on factors such as the scales used (Langsford et al., 2018).